zarf-dev/zarf/docs/9-roadmap.md

 :::note

-While Zarf is pre-GA (see below) the above feature stability guidelines should be considered notionally what our expectations are for different Zarf features.
+While Zarf is pre-General Availability (see below) the above feature stability guidelines should be considered notionally what our expectations are for different Zarf features.
 There may be individual cases where *ilities are not met as we work to shore things up for GA.

 :::

-## GA Release
+## General Availability Release

 Right now, Zarf itself is still in its 'beta' phase.
-We are working on some final things before we release the official 1.0 general availability (GA) release.
+We are working on some final things before we release the official 1.0 General Availability (GA) release.
 The work still needed for the GA release can be found in our issues with [this filter](https://github.com/defenseunicorns/zarf/issues?q=is%3Aopen+is%3Aissue+label%3Aga).

 We are currently targeting Q4 2023 to have Zarf be generally available and will be pushing weekly releases until then to add necessary features and fix bugs as well as improve docs, architecture and test coverage behind the scenes.